The Magic of Heart-Centered Living

 To reset, you might:

-• Journal out the feelings you absorbed so they can leave your body
+journal the feelings you absorbed so they can move out of you

 When you hold a higher vibration: